csgf/jsaga-adaptor-rocci/docs/index.rst

 Usage
 ============

-(i)     Create a RFC proxy certificate for your given VO:
+- Create a RFC proxy certificate for your given VO:

 .. code:: bash